Update: There are just hours left to lock in $99 Prime via buying a Prime Gift Membership before the price goes up tonight!

 - Prime members who make a wedding registry can even save 20% off items that weren’t purchased off their registry!

-How many years of $99 Prime membership will you lock in?Amazon offers free shipping with $25+ orders or get free 2nd day shipping on all orders with a free trial of Amazon Prime.
+How many years of $99 Prime membership will you lock in?Amazon offers free shipping with $25+ orders or get free 1 day shipping on all orders with a a free trial of Amazon Prime.
 A prime trial is also free with Amazon Family (which also gets you up to 20% off diapers among other benefits) or Amazon Student.
-EBT Cardholders can save on Prime Membership here.
+EBT/Medicaid Cardholders can save on Prime Membership save on Prime Membership here.